Container Closure Integrity Testing

 Historically, Dye Immersion and Microbial Immersion (both probabilistic tests) were the two leading methods for Container Closure Integrity Testing.
-Recently USP issued guidance to require deterministic methods to achieve more quantitative results for CCIT testing.
-While we do offer the traditional Dye Immersion and Microbial Challenge Testing for container closure systems, these methodologies are not considered quantitative.
+Recently USP issued guidance to require deterministic methods to achieve more reproducible and predictable results for CCIT testing.
+While we do offer the traditional Dye Immersion and Microbial Challenge Testing for container closure systems, these methodologies are not considered deterministic.
 These tests are also destructive to the samples under test, and typically require a significant number of units for method development and validation.

 Why Choose Eurofins BioPharma Product Testing?